davidreissmello/error_propagation/README.md

 To see more examples, go to [docs/functionality.md](./docs/functionality.md) and the [tests](./tests)folder.

 ## How to install
-error-propagation is hosted on PyP
+error-propagation is hosted on [PyPi](https://pypi.org/project/error-propagation)
 ```ssh
 pip install error-propagation
 ```